lex-neufeld/MemGlobe/README.md

-this allows trivia that don't have any, or have more than 1, country to exist seamlessly in the database instead of being limited to trivia that nicely fits an Object Oriented model of countries it also allows a question like "river" to easily point to all the countries it flows through or for two contries to point to the same language, and that language to point back to both of them
+this allows trivia that don't have any, or have more than 1, country to exist seamlessly in the database instead of being limited to trivia that nicely fits an Object Oriented model of countries it also allows a question like "river" to easily point to all the countries it flows through or for two countries to point to the same language, and that language to point back to both of them

 adding/maintaining information to the database can still be done with a hierarchy when it makes sense by using templates Call up a trivia, and it will display all, or a pre-defined set of, the linked information as if they were members of it, but really france links to paris the same way paris links to france and neither are members of eachother, and a treaty could link back to paris without france or paris being linked to that treaty